idahogray/dotvim/README.rst

 * python-mode_ is a group of plugins useful for writing python code
 * riv.vim_ is for editing restructuredtext documents
 * NERDTree_ is for more advanced file browsing and navigation
+* MiniBufExpl_ is for adding "Tab" functionality to buffers

 .. _pathogen: https://github.com/tpope/vim-pathogen